Financial education (#InsureWisely)

 What is financial and insurance literacy?

-Financial and insurance literacy refers to the knowledge, skills and confidence people need to understand money and insurance and to make informed choices throughout life.
+Financial and insurance literacy is the knowledge, skills and confidence people need to understand money and insurance, so they can make informed choices throughout life.

 Financial literacy covers everyday topics such as managing income and expenses, saving, borrowing and planning for the future.
-It is about understanding key concepts well enough to compare options, assess information and make decisions that reflect individual needs and circumstances.
+It is often developed through financial education, which helps people build the knowledge and skills they need to understand money and make informed choices.

 Insurance literacy is an essential part of this.
-It relates to understanding what insurance is for, how different types of cover work, and what is included — or excluded — in a policy.
-This understanding helps people navigate insurance products and their terms with greater clarity.
+It means understanding why insurance exists, how different types of cover work, and what is included — or excluded — in a policy.
+This understanding helps people navigate insurance products and their terms more easily.

-Together, financial and insurance literacy describe a set of basic capabilities that support informed decision-making about money, risk and protection at different stages of life.
+Together, financial and insurance literacy describe the basic capabilities people need to make informed decisions about money, risk and protection at different stages of life.

 KEY FACT